Janet(s): Development and writing

 According to series creator Michael Schur, the idea for an episode featuring multiple Janets originated during the show's second season, over a year before the episode aired.
 The crew discussed locations that had not been explored yet, as the characters had visited the Bad Place already and were going to visit Earth in the second-season finale.
 One such location was Janet's void, which led to the idea of Carden playing all four humans.
 Schur and the other writers were initially concerned such an idea might be too challenging to accomplish, but realizing that other shows such as Orphan Black had pulled it off provided them with the confidence to move forward.
 Planning for the episode began right after the second season ended production.
 At one point, the idea was only going to be included in the first act, but the writing staff did not want to use the concept as a "gimmick", so they reworked the idea to have Eleanor question her sense of self while trapped inside a Janet.
 The writing staff also met with philosophical advisors Todd May and Pamela Hieronymi to learn about concepts of identity and the self before writing the episode.
 Writers Josh Siegal and Dylan Morgan sent a draft of the script to May for input; he suggested small tweaks to improve how the relevant philosophical theories were explained.

 Schur told Carden to begin preparing for the episode in March 2018, four months before the episode would be filmed.
 Carden later said she was surprised when she learned about the episode and was grateful that the writers and producers trusted her to pull it off.
 For the episode, Carden plays a wide range of characters, including her normal character, each of the four humans as a Janet, a "Neutral Janet" in Accounting, and one scene in which she plays Eleanor pretending to be Jason.
-The cast began rehearsals for the episode earlier than normal to provide references for Carden's impressions.
+The cast began rehearsing for the episode earlier than normal to provide references for Carden's impressions.
 Her co-stars recorded footage of their performances for Carden to listen to and review, including a rehearsal on set with the cast playing their usual characters.
 The actors' movements during these performances were also tracked for use with special effects.
 Additionally, Carden followed the actors around when she was not in scenes and would mimic what they were doing.
 The other cast members provided help in various ways as Carden was learning to portray them; for instance, William Jackson Harper sent a copy of Chidi's lines the way he liked to memorize them, while Manny Jacinto showed her a video that inspired his portrayal of Jason.
 Carden later explained that she struggled to perform her impression of Harper as Chidi even though she could imagine it, and she found Bell's subtle actions to be hard to emulate.